microsoft/IoT-For-Beginners/3-transport/lessons/1-location-tracking/pi-gps-sensor.md

     1. Reboot your Pi, then reconnect in VS Code once the Pi has rebooted.

 1. From the terminal, create a new folder in the `pi` users home directory called `gps-sensor`.
-Create a file in this folder called `app.py`:
+Create a file in this folder called `app.py`.

 1. Open this folder in VS Code

 1. The GPS module sends UART data over a serial port.
 Install the `pyserial` Pip package to communicate with the serial port from your Python code:

     ```sh
-    pip3 install pip install pyserial
+    pip3 install pyserial
     ```

 1. Add the following code to your `app.py` file: